-In the mid year of 1917, during the Kuki punitive measure or the Anglo-Kuki War of 1917-1919, as the Kukis call it, history was being written at Ngahui Village (Awangkasom), in Ukhrul district.
-Naga and Kuki scholars, and researchers differ on the appropriateness of naming the Kuki punitive measure, but the collective historical consensus agree it was Kuki uprising.
-The British termed it as rebellion.
-One thing is clear, it wasn’t a conquest nor it was a crusade.
-And since, in today’s world, identity politics thrives, especially in a tribal historical framework, history for the Ngahui villagers, who were at the other end of the muzzle-loaded gun (musket), the villagers unaware of such weaponry, and who fell on the village front yard, cannot be re-written by mere change of recent historical narratives.
+In the mid year of 1918, during the Kuki punitive measure [the Anglo-Kuki War of 1917-1919, as the Kuki historian call it], blood soaked history was being written at Ngahui village (Awangkasom), in the northern part of Ukhrul district.
+Naga and Kuki scholars, and researchers differ on the appropriateness of naming the Kuki punitive measure, but the collective historical consensus [It is also worth noting that the British, the Meiteis and the Nagas said it was a rebellion.
+It is only the Kuki scholars that insist it was Anglo-Kuki War.
+On pure consensus term, it is 3 to 1] agree it was Kuki Uprising.
+However, the British termed the uprising, a rebellion.
+One thing is clear, it was not a conquest nor it was a crusade.
+And since, in today’s world, identity politics thrives, especially in a tribal historical framework, history for the Ngahui villagers, who in the early 20th century, unaware of the muzzle-loaded gun (musket), unaware of gun-powder weaponry, fell on the village front yard.
+This blood soaked history of Ngahui village, as well as the many other Naga villages in Manipur hills that came under the ravage of the Kuki musket from late 19th century onwards, cannot be re-written by mere change of recent historical narratives.

-There are numerous sources to this recorded incident from different sources of those times.
-Kuki Inpi Manipur, insist there was no aggression towards the Nagas during the Kuki Rebellion.
+There are numerous recorded history of this particular Kuki aggression towards the Nagas from different sources of those times.
+Kuki Inpi Manipur, insist there was no aggression towards the Nagas during the Kuki uprising.
 Kuki National Assembly (KNA) letter to CM N Biren saying the Anglo-Kuki War, surrounding the tussle with the state government over the monolith inscription, as KNA suggest, illustrates the war was between the English and the Kukis.
-KNA President, Mangboi Haokip in the letter wrote “the Anglo-Kuki war occurred after the 28 years of the downfall of the kingdom of Manipur in the Anglo-Manipur war of Khongjom War 1891”.
+KNA President, Mangboi Haokip in the letter wrote “the Anglo-Kuki War occurred after the 28 years of the downfall of the kingdom of Manipur in the Anglo-Manipur War of Khongjom War 1891”.

-According to Ngahui Villagers, the massacre was not the first of such targeted ruthless attacks by Kuki rebellion.
+According to historians, the massacre was not the first of such targeted ruthless attacks under Kuki rebellion — There were many Kuki groups attacking hill areas.
 Advocate Sira Kharay, in an article written in 2018, narrated the extend of the Kuki rebellion, saying “unprovoked Kuki aggression is not new to the Nagas.
 James Johnstone reminisces that the Kukis “were a ceaseless trouble” to the “Nagas” and according to B.C.
 Chakravorti, during the “Kuki rebellion of 1917-1919, the Kabui Nagas suffered very badly at the hands of the Kukis.
 In the month of February, 1880, the Kukis attacked another “Tankhool” (Tangkhul) Naga village, namely “Chingsow” (Chingsui) village, and mercilessly massacred 45 persons.
 The attack was in defiance of British order and policy as it “appeared that a demand has been made by Tonghooj the Chussad Chief, that the Chingsow Nagas should submit to him and pay tribute, but they, of course, refused (emphasis added)” (Johnston J., My Experiences in Manipur and the Naga Hills, p.
 185)”.

 Sira Kharay wrote, “as per the accounts of Sir Robert Reids, the Kuki mercenaries massacred about 176 persons of Goitang village and total of about 76 houses were completely razed to ashes.
 More than 250 Kharam villagers were butchered and their houses burnt.
 About 70 of Makoi villagers were massacred, properties plundered and houses burnt.
 About 10 of Dailong villagers were butchered, over 70 houses torched and properties plundered.
 Whole of Mongjarong Khunou village was razed to the ground and about 39 were massacred (Facts about the Naga-Kuki Conflict, p.
 5-6).
 According to B.C.
 Allen, the Kuki mercenaries made another ferocious attack on “Swemi” (Chingjaroi) Naga village in about the month of December, 1892 and as per the village account, more than 600 villagers were ruthlessly massacred.
 And the list goes on”.

-Disclaimer: This article has in whatsoever manner does not relate to the 1990’s communal conflict.
+Disclaimer: This article in whatsoever manner does not relate to the 1990’s communal conflict.